 Children should be in contact with local nature everyday, for several hours, whatever the weather.

-To raise awareness among the teachers, Naya Nature also works with schools, here in Amsterdam.
+To raise awareness among the teachers, Naya Nature also works with schools, here in Amsterdam, and provide field trips and forest schools.
 We encourage them to bring their children in Nature and collaborate with classes to support them into greening their environment.